emqx/emqx-operator/docs/en_US/deployment/on-aws-eks.md

     image: emqx:5.1
     coreTemplate:
       spec:
-        ## If persistence is enabled, you need to configure podSecurityContext.
-        ## For details, please refer to the discussion: https://github.com/emqx/emqx-operator/discussions/716
-        podSecurityContext:
-          runAsUser: 1000
-          runAsGroup: 1000
-          fsGroup: 1000
-          fsGroupChangePolicy: Always
-          supplementalGroups:
-            - 1000
         ## EMQX custom resources do not support updating this field at runtime
         volumeClaimTemplates:
           ## More content: https://docs.aws.amazon.com/eks/latest/userguide/storage-classes.html